lobokevin/truesize/README.md

 An e-Commerce website which uses rudimentary Computer Vision to generate the correct shirt brand/size for you!

-## Why?
-I built this to demonstrate the following -
+### Functionality

 1. oAuth / Signin using Passport.js
 2. Deploying the production ready code & DB through Heroku
 3. Testing using & Continuous Integration using Travis CI

+Additionally, standard CRUD functions for e-commerce apps -

-Includes end to end session logic for maintaining session & shopping cart checkout
+1. End to end session logic for maintaining session
+2. Shopping Cart checkout
+3. User sessions

 ### Deployed on Heroku